Terms & Conditions

 a) The times and places of intermediate stops and transport connections.

-b) The name, address and telephone number of your Service Provider or of an agency in that locality on whose assistance you can call.
+b) The name, address and telephone number of your Service Provider or of an agency or a representative in that locality on whose assistance you can call.

 3.3 We do not operate or control the services offered by the service provider, hotel, travel or transfer companies.
 By accepting this agreement, you agree that use of third party providers is without warranties of any kind by us.
 Under no circumstances are we liable for any damages arising from the transactions between you and third party healthcare, accommodation, travel or transfer providers.
 We advise you to obtain and read all of the third party provider’s terms and conditions before acquiring booking from us.